25 November 2025

 09:30 - 16:45

-With innovative and informative sessions to support you and the Scottish housing sector, this is the must-attend event for young professionals looking to build their network, develop new skills and challenge the status quo.
+With innovative and informative sessions to support you and the Scottish housing sector, this is the must-attend event for young and new housing professionals looking to build their network, develop new skills and challenge the status quo.

 In this session, you will grow from good to great as we discuss the importance of housing and why the next generation are key to the future of the sector.